Aalto-LeTech/CodeClusters/BUGS_AND_ISSUES.md

 * Facets are not parsed from query params, should open the facets and set the params
 * Also empty facets are pushed into query params for no reason
 * Token facets don't work due to fact you can't wildcard query facets.
 So either you have to have individual facets for each keyword eg MUL_keywords or some other fix
-* When switching between normal facets and range facets, if some checkboxes are selected they are not properly reset in between -> the old facets will be added to the query

 * Search case sensitivity, regex, whole words don't work